A colourful classification of (quasi) root systems and hyperplane arrangements: Classification of quotients

 In particular there is a straight edge $\set{j_0,k_0} \in \mc G_1 \sm \mc G'_1$ that yields a red loop $\Set{ \mc G'(j) }$ in the quotient, as well as a straight edge of opposite colour $\set{i_0,j_0}$, which lead to the required crystallographic configuration in the quotient:

 \end{proof}

-Let us finally consider \emph{green} loop edges: suppose there is a green loop edge at a node of the quotient $\mc G \big\slash \mc G'$, and a straight edge incident to it.
+Let us finally consider \emph{green} loop edges: suppose there is a green loop edge at a node of the quotient $\mc G \bs \mc G'$, and a straight edge incident to it.

-\begin{lemma} If a green loop edge $\Set{ \mc G'(i) }$ in the quotient originates from green loop edges at the nodes of the red component $\mc G'(i) \sse \mc G'$, then the second condition of Def.~\ref{def:crystallographs} is verified for $\mc G \big\slash \mc G'$. \end{lemma}
+\begin{lemm} If a green loop edge $\Set{ \mc G'(i) }$ in the quotient originates from green loop edges at the nodes of the red component $\mc G'(i) \sse \mc G'$, then the second condition of Def.~\ref{def:crystallographs} is verified for $\mc G \bs \mc G'$. \end{lemm}

 \begin{proof} This follows as in the proof of the first case in the previous Lem.~\ref{lem:red_loop_closure_quotient}; compare the following sequence of pictures with Figg.~\ref{fig:red_loop_closure_quotient_I},~\ref{fig:red_loop_closure_quotient_II} and~\ref{fig:red_loop_closure_quotient_III}: